Last Edited: September 14, 2021

 While the “groovemount” of the V6 is widely accepted in the industry, it is difficult for the DIYer to design a mount that properly grabs onto the top of the extruder.
 Also, if not tightened down properly, the V6 can spin, which can stress the heater and thermistor wires.
 A rigid mount that uses threaded holes would make it much easier to build a custom printer around a V6.

-Even with those drawbacks, the price of V6 is the most competitive, and it is the extruder I find myself using the most.
+Even with those drawbacks, the price of V6 is the most competitive and is still the most commonly used.

 The Dragon solves the heat break problem of the V6 by having four insulated rods connect the cold end to the hot end, relieving any kind of mechanical pressure on the heat break.
 This allows for the heat break to have an ultra-thin wall thickness (~0.1mm), which virtually eliminates heat creep.
 Also, it is much easier to change nozzles because the rods keep the hot end from spinning, so the nozzle can be unscrewed without having to clamp the hot end.
 The dragon accepts the common V6 nozzles (reprap style), so there is plenty of diameters and hardened materials to choose from.
 However, the Dragon is a little bit more expensive than the V6.
 For mounting, the Dragon has the same groovemount as the V6 and can in almost all cases be swapped in for any V6.

 The Mosquito is the most expensive of the three desgins.
 Similar to the dragon, the Mosquito also solves the heat break problem with four insulated rods, which allows for a thin heat break and also, quick changing of the nozzles.
 The Mosquito is 30% (~20mm) smaller than the V6 and dragon.
 These height savings give you additional Z clearance for taller prints.
-But my favorite feature, is the fixed mounting of this extruder.
-The Mosquito opted for tapped holes instead of the goovemount, so it can be simply bolted down.
+But possibly the best feature, is the fixed mounting of this extruder.
+The Mosquito opted for mounting holes instead of the goovemount, so it can be simply bolted down.

 It takes quite a bit of force to push molten filament out of a small nozzle that is a fraction of the size of the filament’s diameter.
 It is the extrusion drive’s job to convince the filament to go into the extruder out the other side.